Leadership and Self-Deception: Getting Out of the Box

 About the Book Club Meeting

 The PMIWDC Book Club is a forum for talking about books that touch on the widely varied challenges of project and program management.
-Our meeting on " First Break All the Rules by Marcus Buckingham" will take place on November 17th, 2015 - the same evening as the Chapter dinner meeting - and will be at the same time as PM Tools.
-We will be meeting in the Networking Room from 5:00pm - 6:00pm.
+Our meeting on " Leadership and Self-Deception: Getting Out of the Box by the Arbinger Institute" will take place on December 19th, 2016 - the same evening as the Monthly Chapter Events from 5:00pm - 6:00pm.